-Designed by architects O'Donnell + Twomey and built by Osborne Construction, the £24 million Saw Swee Hock Student Centre for the London School of Economics and Political Science (LSE), has achieved a BREEAM ‘Outstanding’ rating at the Design Stage with a score of 86.45%.
+Designed by architects O'Donnell + Twomey and built by Osborne Construction, the £24 million Saw Swee Hock Student Centre for the London School of Economics and Political Science (LSE), has achieved a BREEAM ‘Outstanding’ rating at the design stage with a score of 86.45%.

-The first new building that LSE has commissioned in more than 40 years, the New Students’ Centre is being constructed on the site of the old St Philips building on Sheffield Street, next to the Peacock Theatre in London WC2.
-The building is due to be completed in summer 2013.
+The first new building that LSE has commissioned in more than 40 years, the Centre was constructed on the site of the old St Philips building on Sheffield Street, next to the Peacock Theatre in central London.

-The Centre will be a standalone, six-storey development providing a mixture of facilities within a sustainable building envelope.
+The Centre is a seven storey development providing a mixture of facilities within a sustainable building envelope.
 These include the students’ union, a learning café, exercise studio, coffee bar, fitness centre, media centre, activities space and LSE’s career services.
-The envelope will consist of a mixture of solid and latticed, locally sourced red brick that will provide a variety of lighting effects internally and externally.
+The envelope consists of a mixture of solid and latticed, locally sourced red brick that will provide a variety of lighting effects internally and externally.

 ‘The New Students' Centre must have the highest design quality, environmental sustainability and procurement approach; creating a contemporary, innovative and exciting student environment.’
 (LSE, October 2010.)

-Close collaboration, both within the project team and with the client, has been key to the creation of a highly sustainable, BREEAM ‘Outstanding’ building.
-BREEAM workshops have been held and considerable care taken with the selection and management of the supply chain to support this.
+Close collaboration, both within the project team and with the client, has been key to the creation of a highly sustainable, BREEAM Outstanding building.
+BREEAM workshops were held and considerable care taken with the selection and management of the supply chain to support this.

-The construction phase has a strong focus on managing energy, water and waste streams and minimising consumption – exceeding standards of best practice in site management.
+The construction phase had a strong focus on managing energy, water and waste streams and minimising consumption – exceeding standards of best practice in site management.

-The site team is harvesting rainwater for use whilst construction is in progress.
-They are also using a Twitter feed to keep the general public, including students who will use the building, updated on progress.
+The site team harvested rainwater for use whilst construction was in progress.
+They also used Twitter to keep the general public, including students who will use the building, updated on progress.

 The building’s key environmental features include: